Memotexe/DementiaTrack/CONTRIBUTING.md

 ### Pull Requests

-All pull requests will be reviewed by no less than 2 reviewers.<br/>At least one reviewer will be a maintainer.
+All pull requests will be reviewed by no less than 2 reviewers.
+At least one reviewer will be a maintainer.

 ### Documentation